MaevaGuerrier/robo-gym-robot-servers/README.md

 Once the workspace has build, source the devel/setup.bash before building your robogym workspace to create an overlay.

 If you want to use both the interbotix arms and rovers (locobots) you can also run the install script for the Interbotix arms.
 You can then overlay, interbotix_ws > interbotix_rover_ws > robogym_ws.
-By default all robot servers are not built, to build a server, remove the CATKIN_IGNORE file in the root directory of the robot server, i.e.
+By default all robot servers are not built, to build a server, remove the COLCON_IGNORE file in the root directory of the robot server, i.e.
 ```
-rm ~/robo-gym-robot-servers/interbotix_rover_robot_server/CATKIN_IGNORE
+rm ~/robo-gym-robot-servers/interbotix_rover_robot_server/COLCON_IGNORE
 ```